boldbi/boldbi-themestudio/README.md

 # boldbi-themestudio
-The theme studio for the BoldBi designer client can be used to customize a theme.
+The theme studio for the BoldBI designer client can be used to customize a theme.

 ## Development Environment